kiwicampus/rosboard_client/README.md

 We think of *rosbridge* as the main alternative to *rosboard*.
 In this context, we want to prove that *rosboard* presents an improved approach to streaming data from a remote device within the context of ROS.
 To do so, we propose a benchmark of metrics relevant to the streaming process.
 We must note that we will provide any third party with the capability of executing their own tests.
 We will benchmark two (2) metrics: latency and download speed.

 - *Latency:* we define latency as the time difference between the timestamp of the received message and the current computer time.
 We must note that there might be difference in the server and client clock that might affect this measurement.
-- *Download speed*: is the measurement of received bytes per second while using rosboard.
+- *Bandwidth Usage*: is the measurement of received bytes per second while using rosboard.
 Keep in mind that this measurement is a system-wide metric.
 In this context, any additional process using the network interface might contaminate the test.

 Two laptops were configured in a Local Area Network (LAN) using a network switch.
 The network switch was not connected to the internet in order to prevent contaminating the test.
 The used switch had a bandwidth limit of 100 Mibps.
 We did the benchmark with a data-intensive topics: a RGB camera streaming.
 The next table presents the used specifications for the streamed topic: